snowflakedb/qgis-snowflake-plugin/README.md

 The Snowflake Connector for QGIS provides an interface for open-source GIS application QGIS that can connect to Snowflake and perform all standard operations.
 It provides a connection via [Python connector](https://github.com/snowflakedb/snowflake-connector-python).

 ## Installation
-The plugin is installed using the QGIS plugin manager.
+The plugin can be installed using the QGIS plugin manager.
+- Go to `Plugins` > `Manage And Install Plugins` > `Settings`.
+Check `Show also Experimaental Plugins` checkbox.
+- In the same `Plugins` window go to `All` and search for `Snowflake Connector for QGIS` and click `Install Experimental Plugin`.

 You can try latest development versions by downloading and installing the plugin in QGIS from a zip file.
 These are available [here](https://github.com/snowflakedb/qgis-snowflake-connector/releases), download the zip-file "qgis-snowflake-connector.zip" for the release you want to try.

 ## Getting Started
 1. Install the plugin with the QGIS plugin manager.